 We are a Connecticut-based real estate finance company that specializes in originating, underwriting, funding, servicing and managing a portfolio of short-term (i.e., three years or less) loans secured by first mortgage liens on real property.
 From our inception in December 2010, through our initial public offering, in February 2017, we operated as a limited liability company.
 On February 9, 2017, we completed our initial public offering (the "IPO"), the primary purpose of which was to raise equity capital to fund mortgage loans, expand our mortgage loan portfolio and diversify our ownership so that we could qualify, for federal income tax purposes, as a real estate investment trust, or REIT.
 We believe that, since consummation of the IPO, we meet all the requirements to qualify as a REIT for federal income tax purposes and elected to be taxed as a REIT beginning with our 2017 tax year.
 As a REIT, we are entitled to claim deductions for distributions of taxable income to our shareholders thereby eliminating any corporate tax on such taxable income.
-Any taxable income.
+Any taxable income not distributed to shareholders is subject to tax at the regular corporate tax rates and may also be subject to a 4% excise tax to the extent it exceeds 10% of our total taxable income.
 To maintain our qualification as a REIT, we are required to distribute each year at least 90% of our taxable income.
 As a REIT, we may also be subject to federal excise taxes and state taxes.

-Review of the First Half of 2023 and Outlook for Balance of Year
+Review of the First Nine Months of 2023 and Outlook for Balance of Year

-Compared to the first half of 2022, revenue increased 36.4%, net income attributable to common shareholders increased 15.9%, while earnings per share decreased \$0.01 per share or 4.6%.
-The revenue increase was directly related to the growth in our lending activities, reflected in our interest income which had an increase of 20.8%, which resulted from a more favorable rate environment in comparison to the first half of 2022, and our income from partnership investments that had an increase of 164.0%.
-We also recorded an unrealized gain of approximately \$0.6 million on investment securities in the first half of 2023 compared to a loss of \$2.5 million in the first half of 2022, reflecting a \$3.1 million increase in the value of those securities.
-The increase in revenue was partially offset by a 53.3% increase in operating costs and expenses.
-The increase in operating expenses is mainly attributable to a 53.8% increase in interest and amortization of deferred financing costs and as 53.2% increase in compensation and related expenses.
-The increase in compensation expense is mainly attributable to the hiring of our former Chief Financial Officer in August of 2022 (see Note 12 in the accompanying consolidated financial statements), and to the hiring of additional employees from our acquisition of Urbane Capital LLC in October of 2022.
-Mortgages receivable increased by approximately \$84.2 million compared to the same prior year period, while cash and cash equivalents decreased by 48.1%.
+Compared to the nine months of 2022, revenue increased 33.8%, net income attributable to common shareholders increased 19.6%, while earnings per share remained consistent with September 30, 2022.
+The revenue increase was directly related to the growth in our lending activities as well as to the increase in the interest rates that we are able to charge borrowers, which is reflected in our interest income which had an increase of 21.9%, and our income from partnership investments that had an increase of 110.1%.
+We also recorded an unrealized gain of approximately \$0.4 million on investment securities for the nine months of 2023 compared to a loss of \$3.6 million for the nine months of 2022, reflecting a \$4.0 million increase in the value of those securities.
+The increase in revenue was partially offset by a 45.7% increase in operating costs and expenses.
+The increase in operating expenses is mainly attributable to a 43.8% increase in interest and amortization of deferred financing costs and an 37.5% increase in compensation and related expenses.
+The increase in compensation expense is mainly attributable to the hiring of our former Chief Financial Officer in August of 2022 (see Note 12 in the accompanying consolidated financial statements), and to the hiring of additional employees in connection with our acquisition of the assets of Urbane New Haven, LLC in October of 2022.
+Mortgages receivable increase by approximately \$47.4 million compared to the same prior year period, while cash and cash equivalents decreased by 27.3%.
 The increase in mortgages receivable was primarily due to an increase in lending.